 Search Dog Handler Volunteer

-Wilderness Search Dog Handlers are part of their local Land Search and Rescue group and attend training like all field members, however on top of their normal SAR commitments, handlers put in as many hours a week as required under their own initiative to keep their dog progressing through the training pathway and maintaining operational status.
+Search Dog Handlers are part of their local Land Search and Rescue group and attend training like all field members.
+However, on top of their normal Search and Rescue commitments, handlers put in many hours a week to keep their dog progressing through the training pathway or maintain operational status.

-There are four national training camps (2 per island) and two national assessment camps (1 per island) held annually.
-There is also targeted training camps held regionally throughout the country.
+There are 4 national training camps (2 per island) and two national assessment camps (1 per island) held annually.
+There are also targeted training camps held regionally throughout the country.

 Role Description

-This team is the official Search Dog group in New Zealand.
-It consists of two disciplines: avalanche and wilderness searching.
-Avalanche dogs use airborne scent to locate people trapped in or under the snow.
-Wilderness dogs are trained both in tracking scent on the ground where people have walked and area searching, where the dog uses the airborne scent to locate the missing party.
-Wilderness dog teams are also certified in locating articles (hats, gloves, wallets, backpacks etc).
+This team is the official New Zealand Land Search and Rescue Dogs inc. Land Search and Rescue dogs are trained both in tracking scent on the ground where people have walked and area searching, where the dog uses the airborne scent to locate the missing party.
+Search dog teams are also certified in locating articles (hats, gloves, wallets, backpacks etc).

-Search Dog Teams can be deployed nationally and need to be ready to deploy in all conditions and terrain, responding to ‘call outs’ from NZ Police SAR Co-ordinators and Land SAR IMT.
+Search dog teams can be deployed nationally and need to be ready to deploy in all conditions and terrain, responding to ‘call outs’ from NZ Police SAR Co-ordinators and Land Search and Rescue IMT.

 EMPLOYER INFORMATION